open-learning/git4ol/README.md

 > - The format of instructions is not covered in this spec (but the [`mock`](https://github.com/open-learning/mock) repository uses markdown)

 - "course" ⇔ git repository
-- "lesson" ⇔ git tag
+- "lesson" ⇔ git orphaned branch
 - "step" ⇔ git commit
+  - "materials" ⇔ git commit contents
   - "instructions" ⇔ git commit message

 Learning objects are managed with git refs: